Index | The sale of Knelle Manor

 The sons of Nigel seem to have been Robert, and Ranulf

 Robert and Ranulf.
 In 1230 Robert released to Ranulf his right in 2 carucates in Angmering which he had petitioned of him, for which he got 40 marks, and land in Merwenden (SSX FF).
 Maurice Malmeins in 1224-5 gives half a mark to go against Ralph de Broc regarding a moiety of a carucate in Albourne and in Eartham (FFH.3). - Robert de Brok and his wife Agatha sue Martin de Chichester for 1 1/2 virgates in Hantonet which they quitcleim to him receiving 5 marks (SSX FF). - In 1237 Walter de Dunstanville and Ranulf del Brok determined the limits between their holdings in Burpham and Angmering.
 In 1242 he held half a fee in Angmering and 2 fees in Lancing, Albourn and Bungton. - On 14 April 1242 the abbot of Evesham receives the custody of the bailiwick and what belongs to it which were of Robert de Broc who was forester in Kannok Ireland with the custody of his heir and his marriage during his minority (CFR V. 1 p.
 378). - In June 1250 Robert de Broc who is in jail in Winchester for the death of William Todric has letters of Bail to be delivered (CCR H III p.
-280). - 20 April 1264 The king took the homage of Walter de Elmenden kin of Robert deceased for the bailiwick of Tedesle in the forest of Kannok (CFR V. 2 p.
+280). - In 1251 Laurence del Brok and his heirs receive free warren in his demesne lands in Finmere in Nottingham (CCHR). - 20 April 1264 The king took the homage of Walter de Elmenden kin of Robert deceased for the bailiwick of Tedesle in the forest of Kannok (CFR V. 2 p.
 49).

 13 Feb.
 1243 Mandate to the sheriff of Surrey to take into the king's hand the manor of Trottesworth with which Rannulf de Broc had enfeoffed Richard abbot of Evesham in his time (CCR H III p.
 88). - Two persons held one hide in New Windsor by serjeantry of the barony of Ranulf de Brok (Testa Nevil).
 In 1259 Ranulf paid 20s for having a writ to retract a plea in Sussex; and Robert de la Brok owes half a mark for having an assize (CPR - A history of Sussex V.2 by Lower - Lancing: About the end of the 13th C. Ranulf de Brok and John de Gatesden held each two knight's fees in Lancing and the neighbourhood.
 Those of North Lancing had been long in possession of the families of Avenel and de Brok and came perhaps by marriage into that of Poynings, which place lies very near to Albourne (Hist. of SSX by Lower).